berpj/Live-Tweets/README.md

         consumer_key=...
         consumer_secret=...

-5. Run the server.
+5. Run the server:

+        node app.js

 By default it binds to port 8080, so you can open http://localhost:8080.

 ## License
 ```